 Garnet at a Glance

-Garnet is the stone of passionate vitality and deep devotion — a crystal that ignites the fire of love, courage, and creative energy from within.
+Garnet is the stone of passionate vitality and deep devotion — a crystal that reignites love, courage, and creative fire when they have gone quiet.

-Couples deepening commitment, those recovering from burnout, Aries and Leo individuals seeking balance, and anyone reigniting passion in career or creativity
+Couples deepening commitment, people recovering from burnout, Aries and Leo individuals, and anyone trying to reignite passion in career or creativity

-“I am filled with passionate vitality and my heart burns brightly with love, courage, and purpose.”
+“I am alive with passionate energy.
+My heart is full of love, courage, and purpose.”

 Rinse under cool running water; charge in moonlight or brief sunlight; avoid harsh chemicals